Further Education During Unemployment: Identification Results: Details, Proofs, and Generalizations

+\end{cor} \begin{proof} Corollary \ref{cor:AC_2_period} is a simple consequence of Lemma \ref{lem:MTP2}(b). \end{proof} Now we go on to prove Proposition \ref{prop:AC_2_period}: \begin{proof} We consider two separate cases, depending on whether the income variables that help decide training participation are part of the conditioning vector $\mathbf{X}^{1}$.
+First case: $k\in[2,K+1]$, which implies the income variables $Y_{1-k}$ and $Y_{2-k}$ are elements of $\mathbf{X}^{1}$.
+Using the $Z$ notation from Lemma \ref{lem:MTP2}: For $t\geqslant 1$,

+where the first equality is given by the training decision rule (\ref{eq:training_decision_rule}) and no anticipation (\ref{eq:no-ant}), the second equality by the law of iterated expectations, the third equality by Assumption (\ref{eq:augmented_independence_upsilon}) and the Gaussian income process (\ref{eq:income_process}), and the last two equalities by the reverse logic of the first three equalities.

-The second case of $k\notin[2,K+2]$ is more interesting.
-In this case, $Y_{2-k}$ is not in the conditioning set $\mathbf{X}^{1}$.
-We go through the most relevant subcase of $k=1$ here, and the same argument applies in the cases where $k>K+2$.\footnote{We include three years of pre-layoff earnings in our propensity score estimation.
-It is much more likely that the most recent (and post-layoff) earnings $Y_{1}$ determines the training decision than earnings from more than three years ago, as reflected in the discussion of ``temporal alignment'' by \citet{CalonicoSmith2017}.} Following HR, AC assume that the conditional expectation of potential earnings absent training in any period is linear in the training selection variable, which will be the case if the potential earnings process and $\upsilon$ are joint normal.
-We impose this joint normality in this section.
-Under these assumptions,
+Second case: $k\notin[2,K+1]$.
+We focus on the case of $k=1$, and the same argument applies in the cases where $k=0$ or where $k>K+1$.\footnote{We include three years of pre-layoff earnings in our propensity score estimation.
+It is more likely that the most recent (and post-layoff) earnings determine the training decision than earnings from more than three years ago, as reflected in the discussion of ``temporal alignment'' by \citet{CalonicoSmith2017_app}.} Under our assumptions, for $t\geqslant 1$,

-where $\alpha_{t}^{\text{AC}}$, $\beta_{t}^{\text{AC}}$, and $\mathbf{\gamma}_{t}^{\text{AC}}$ are coefficients in the linear conditional expectation function, the first equality follows from no-anticipation, and the second equality follows from Lemma \ref{lem:independence}(b).
-Since AC parameterize the earnings process, we can further determine the sign of $\beta_{t}^{\text{AC}}$.
-Specifically, in the AC framework, the potential earnings process is:\footnote{Note that the AC formulation implies no-anticipation: the potential outcome $Y_{it}(0)$ is the same regardless of whether the worker would enrollee in period $t+1$, and it is equal to the actual outcome for a worker not yet enrolled as of period $t$.
-The same reasoning applies to the HR framework below.}